PNNL-CompBio/ion-mob-ms/docs/index.md

 Drift tube ion mobiology mass spectrometry that requires specific known targets and their masses.
 Each mode has separate needs for input files, but runs a combination of the modules depicted below.

+## Available Tools

+Currently we have enabled the use of the following tools.

+### PNNL PreProcessor Tool
+Docker image and script to run [PNNL Pre-Processor tool](https://pnnl-comp-mass-spec.github.io/PNNL-PreProcessor).

+### ProteoWizard Tool
+Docker image and script to run [ProteoWizard tool](https://proteowizard.sourceforge.io/)

+### MZMine Tool
+Docker image and script to run [MZMine Java Program](http://mzmine.github.io/).

+### AutoCCS Tool
+Docker image and script to run [AutoCCS Python script](https://github.com/PNNL-Comp-Mass-Spec/AutoCCS).

+### ion-mob-UI
+This is the front-end for the entire workflow.
+TODO: determine implementation and design.

 ## Citation